akshayyeluri/freeCell/README.md

 	variable step amount to a different integer.
 The larger the int, the slower the cards will move.

+4) A really cool workflow -- You start up the player, and see a game.
+Enter save to save the game as a file, and pass that filename as a command line argument preceded by the '-s' flag to the solver to generate a move list to beat the game.
+Then, go back to the player, and enter execute, select this move file to watch yourself win the game!

 Solver Cool Stuff:
 1) Output files — Again, as the solver runs, it typically outputs two files — a game file and a move list file. by loading the first and executing the second, you can see